Which ecommerce marketing strategies are worth the time and investment?

 It is absolutely crucial to make sure your website is responsive to any user layout.
 Mobile users are starting to dominate the sea of internet use, especially in ecommerce, and it’s important to accommodate their needs to provide a good user experience (UX) for everyone.

 People who visit your website do not want to be redirected to an app or web version of your website, they want the full-meal-deal.
 So, make sure you deliver what they are expecting and make the investment to enhance your website so that it’s fully responsive.
-UX strategies are often to most essential ecommerce marketing strategies you can have — a user that bounces isn’t worth much!
+UX strategies are often the most essential ecommerce marketing strategies you can have — a user that bounces isn’t worth much!

 You can also use mobile marketing techniques to target mobile users specifically.
 One of the most popular marketing trends is called geo-targeting, which advertises to mobile users based on their location.
 This technique enables you to reach out to customers who are within a specific distance of your business, and provide them with an incentive to stop by or make a purchase.